 Most Common Problems with Android and How to Fix Them

-Although manufacturers have started offers more storage in recent days, previously users used to get only 8GB or 16GB storage to store files.
+Although manufacturers have started offering more storage in recent days, previously users used to get only 8GB or 16GB storage to store files.
 If you do not want to use a memory card, it can create problems.
 You cannot install all your favorite apps and store all the files that you might need.
 Therefore, there are some simple solutions you can use.

 - You can delete all the unnecessary apps.
 Many people download an app and forget about that after a few days.
 Chances are you might have such an app.
-Do create a list of apps those you haven’t used in the last two weeks or so.
+Do create a list of apps that you haven’t used in the last two weeks or so.
 Then, uninstall them one by one.

 - Search for large files.
 Many people watch movies on mobile.
 If you got something a long time ago, but you forgot to delete that after watching, you should search for such file and delete them as soon as possible.
 The easiest way to do that by using a third-party app.
 There are many such apps like Files Go by Google, CCleaner and so on.